daria-glebova/data-analysis-bootcamp/README.md

 💡*Tags:* Internet services, Ad Platforms, Data Analyst, Fraud analyst, Marketing analyst, Matplotlib, Pandas, Python, Data Visualization, Exploratory Data Analysis, Data Preprocessing, histogram, boxplot, scattermatrix, categorization, scatterplot

+## 📖 Project 4
+### Hypothesis prioritization and analysis of A/B test results

+*Data:* data from a large online store containing 9 hypotheses for increasing the revenue of an online store with the specified parameters Reach, Impact, Confidence and Effort, users' orders in the online store, site visits by users.

+🎯*The purpose:* Prioritize hypotheses, run an A/B test, and analyze the results.

+*Tasks:*
+- Apply ICE and RICE frameworks to prioritize hypotheses;
+- Look at changes in cumulative revenue, average check and average number of orders per visitor by groups;
+- Check for differences in average bookings per visitor between groups;
+- Check for differences in the average check between groups;
+- Find out if there are significant outliers in the data, "clear" the data from them and repeat the stat. tests;
+- Make a decision based on the test results: stop the test and fix the results or continue the A/B test.

+💡*Tags:* Business Decision Making, Online shopping, Marketing AnalystPandas, Matplotlib, Scipy, A/B testing, testing of statistical hypotheses, framework RICE, framework ICE, Product Analyst

 ## 📖 Graduation Project
 ### Analysis of acqiusition sources in a mobile game